 The SETMOD command controls assignment of tape drives.
-Use this command to allow users to assign tape drives from their terminals, require them to ask the operator, or to prevent use of tape drives.
+Use this command to allow users to assign tape drives from their terminals, to require them to ask the operator, or to prevent use of tape drives.

-The SETMOD command has the following three formats:
+The SETMOD command has three formats:

-• SETMOD -USER (which is the default state for the system) allows users to perform their own tape operations.
+- SETMOD -USER (which is the default state for the system) allows users to perform their own tape operations.
 Users can issue the ASSIGN command either to assign tape drives to themselves, or to request the operator to perform the tape operation (which includes assigning the tape drive and setting its characteristics).
 The latter choice allows phantom jobs and batch jobs to run under operator control, while interactive jobs can run under operator or user control.
-Either the user or the operator can use the UNASSIGN command to unassign a tape drive that a user has assigned.

-• SETMOD -OPERATOR changes the default state.
-When the system is in this mode, the ASSIGN command channels all requests for tape drives to the supervisor terminal.
+Either the user or the operator can use the UNASSIGN command to unassign a tape drive that a user has assigned. - SETMOD -OPERATOR causes the ASSIGN command to channel all requests for tape drives to the supervisor terminal.
 The operator must approve or disapprove each request.
 Either user or operator can UNASSIGN a tape drive after it is assigned to a user.
-Use this mode if you do not want users in the computer room.
+This mode is appropriate if you do not permit users to enter the computer room.